simonjohngreen/wraith/README.md

 ### I don't want to schedule my tests, I just want to run some nodes now.

-* Set parameter NMAPLambdaScheduleStartExpression=null
+* Set parameter [service name]LambdaScheduleStartExpression=null
-* No lambda scheduler will run, instead NMAPNumberOfNodes nodes will be fired up now.
+* No lambda scheduler will run for that service, instead the nodes will be fired up straight away.

 ### Debugging Wraith nodes with ssh:
 ```